 In a corporate environment, we need to seek feedback on our delivery so we can consistently improve.
-Malcolm Gladwell claims the key to success in any field is practice and feedback.
-He says that to a large extent, practicing a specific task for a total of 10,000 hours and receiving feedback on our performance helps us continually improve.
+Throughout his book Outliers: The Story of Success, Malcolm Gladwell claims that the key to success in any field is practice and feedback.
+He says that to a large extent, practicing a specific task for a total of around 10,000 hours and receiving feedback on our performance helps us continually improve.

 Feedback from your presentation will come from three sources:

 You: No one will be tougher on your performance than you.
 With today's technology, you probably have both an audio and a video recorder in your pocket courtesy of your smartphone.
+Watch your video multiple times, as you will discover new critiques during a second listening that had escaped your attention the first time.